Betakontext/rgbtoxyzpointcloud/readme.txt

 ------------------

--> local Version in folder /local <-
+-> offline Version in branch: V02_offline-version <-

 To run the program offline on a local server: